 Taking residents and visitors through the natural areas in the north of Springfield, the Fulbright Spring Greenway is a hidden gem of Ozark’s Greenway System.
 The trail was initially named after the waterway closest to it, South Dry Sac River.
-The trail is 3 miles existing in several segments: the longest segment begins near Truman Elementary on E Farm Rd 100, and heads north, followed by a westward turn along the river up to Fulbright Spring Park.
-Another section runs from Ritter Springs Park to the David C Murray trailhead (along N Farm Rd).
-Plans are underway to connect this trailhead to the Lost Hills trailhead (on the former section of trail) for a safe and continuous ride.
-The link is projected to be completed by 2018.
+The trail is 6 miles long, in 2 separate segments: the longest segment runs (west-east) from Ritter Springs Park (Scott Rd.) along South Dry Sac River until ending along E Farm Rd.
+100.

 Parking is available at the Lost Hills Trailhead (4705 N. Farm Rd.
 141) and the David C. Murray trailhead (4683 N. Farm Rd.
 141).
 There are portable restrooms on-site.
 Parking is also available at Ritter Springs Park (located at 3683 W. Farm Rd.
 92).